llfbandit/immutable_model/im_model_gen/README.md

   - ignoreEqual: allows to ignore the equality generation.
 Defaults to `null`.

 ## Collections
-This package provides immutable collections by simply wrapping the core ones.
+This package provides immutable/comparable/hashable collections by simply wrapping the core ones.

 You must prefix all your mutable collections to their immutable counterpart.
 - List => ImList